happykhan/dataflo-cookbook/docs/merging-two-sheets.md

 ![final workflow](./join-table/10.png)

- For the "main column" setting set the input to be another new input.
+For the "main column" setting, set the input to be another new input.
 This will be the field where a user can enter the column name on which to join the two columns.
 You can configure the input as we did for the others.

 ![final workflow](./join-table/11.png)